Yuri Cunza: Biography

-Cunza was elected last July 2010 as Council Member at Large to the Nashville branch of the Screen Actors Guild.
-He served on the board of Historic Nashville Inc, Sister Cities of Nashville and Community-based AIDS service organization Nashville Cares.
+Cunza was elected last July 2010 Council Member at Large to the Nashville branch of the Screen Actors Guild.
+He is returning to serve on the Board of Directors of SAG-AFTRA Nashville in September of 2025.
+Yuri served on the board of Historic Nashville Inc, Sister Cities of Nashville, the Community-based AIDS service organization Nashville Cares and the American Red Cross.

 As a visual artist, Cunza's credits include exhibits at the Metropolitan Nashville Airport, Metropolitan Nashville Public Library, The Brownlee O. Currey, JR. Gallery at Watkins College of Art, the Madison Arts Center and most recently from August 19 to October 8 of 2011 at the Metro Arts Commission Gallery as part of a collective exhibit of Hispanic artist titled "New Life, New Work" / Nueva Vida, Nuevo Trabajo.

 In 2007 Yuri Cunza served as a guest curator for Cheekwood's Music City Picks.
 Later in 2007 Cunza was invited to serve on the board of the prestigious Tennessee Art League (TAL).

 An accomplished writer and public speaker Cunza has appeared before thousands of corporate, institutional, educational and government audiences including, the U.S Attorney's Office, U.S Hispanic Chamber of Commerce, the Metro Police Academy, FBI, Nashville Fire Department, Nashville Mayor's office and Nashville Metro Public Schools (NMPS), Meeting Planners International, Walmart/SAM's Club, McNeelly Piggot and Fox, Association of Public Accountants, Jefferson Street Missionary Baptist Church, The Urban League, IMF's MLK Annual Celebration, NAACP, University of Memphis, Boy Scouts Club, Tennessee State University (TSU), Middle Tennessee State University (MTSU), Vanderbilt University, Institute for Supply Management, and more.

-A Nashville resident since 1996, Cunza became a U.S citizen on September 22, 2006 at a citizenship ceremony presided by United States federal judge Todd Campbell at The Hermitage, home of U.S President Andrew Jackson.
+A Nashville resident since 1996, Cunza became a U.S citizen on September 22, 2006 at a citizenship ceremony presided by United States federal judge Robert Echols at The Hermitage, home of U.S President Andrew Jackson.
 In March 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018 Cunza was named in Nashville Post's "In Charge" list of business and community leaders.
 Cunza holds a B.F.A in Film Directing from Watkins College of Art at Belmont University, and has attended Executive Education programs at Mendoza School of Business at University of Notre Dame through the Non Profit Executive Programs offered by the University of Notre Dame in partnership with the USHCC Foundation.